6/15/2020 UPDATE from Dr. Amy

 We ask that all patients maintain physical distancing from other patients while in the building.
 The reception room chairs will be fewer and spread out.
 Members of the same household do not need to maintain physical distancing.

 We ask that all patients exit the building as soon as treatment and payment is complete.

 All Travel Cards will be handled by staff and the Doctor only.

-All staff members will wear an N95 mask whenever a patient is in the building.
+All staff members will wear a mask whenever a patient is in the building.
 A mask will be provided and staff should keep a 6-foot distance from clients and other staff members whenever possible.
 The doctor will wash hands before and after every patient in accordance with the CDC hand hygiene guidelines: https://www.cdc.gov/handhygiene/providers/index.html

 If a Patient Tests Positive for COVID: